scipion-em/scipion-em-sphire/README.md

 Installation
 ============

-1. Please follow installation instructions at [Sphire webpage](http://sphire.mpg.de/wiki/doku.php?id=downloads:cryolo_1&redirect=1) in order to install crYOLO (last tested version 1.2.2) and crYOLO's boxmanager (last tested version 1.1.0).
+1. Please follow installation instructions from [Sphire webpage](http://sphire.mpg.de/wiki/doku.php?id=downloads:cryolo_1&redirect=1) in order to install
+ - crYOLO (last tested version: 1.2.2)
+ - crYOLO's boxmanager (last tested version: 1.1.0).

 2. If you want to use the generic model, please download also the General PhosaursNet model and edit the `~/.config/scipion/scipion.conf` file in such a way that exists the following
     ```